amirgholipour/Ai-ml-apps/README.md

 # Building  Apps with watsonx.ai and Streamlit!
-Langchain + PDF model seeding
 This project shows how to use streamlit to make a frontend UI to interact with AI functionality.

 ![](images/First-page.png)